 There are a number of new and innovative features becoming available for law enforcement cars.
 Following are some examples of the most interesting features:

-- Blackout mode – Allows the vehicle’s interior lights to go completely dark at speeds below 15 miles an hour.
-This allows drivers to remain completely unnoticed when performing surveillance when following a suspect or arriving on the scene.
+• Blackout mode – Allows the vehicle’s interior lights to go completely dark at speeds below 15 miles an hour.
+This allows drivers to remain completely unnoticed when performing surveillance, following a suspect, or arriving on the scene.

-- Surveillance Mode – If something comes within a certain distance of the rear of the car, the officer is alerted, the windows roll up automatically and the doors lock.
+• Surveillance Mode – If something comes within a certain distance of the car’s rear, the officer is alerted, the windows roll up automatically, and the doors lock.
 This helps protect drivers from an ambush, which is becoming more common in today’s society.

 Questions and Comments